awsdocs/amazon-efs-user-guide/doc_source/API_MountTargetDescription.md

 ## Contents<a name="API_MountTargetDescription_Contents"></a>

  **AvailabilityZoneId**   <a name="efs-Type-MountTargetDescription-AvailabilityZoneId"></a>
-The unique and consistent identifier of the Availability Zone \(AZ\) that the mount target resides in\.
+The unique and consistent identifier of the Availability Zone that the mount target resides in\.
 For example, `use1-az1` is an AZ ID for the us\-east\-1 Region and it has the same location in every AWS account\.
 Type: String
 Required: No

  **AvailabilityZoneName**   <a name="efs-Type-MountTargetDescription-AvailabilityZoneName"></a>
-The name of the Availability Zone \(AZ\) that the mount target resides in\.
-AZs are independently mapped to names for each AWS account\.
+The name of the Availability Zone in which the mount target is located\.
+Availability Zones are independently mapped to names for each AWS account\.
 For example, the Availability Zone `us-east-1a` for your AWS account might not be the same location as `us-east-1a` for another AWS account\.
 Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 64\.
+Pattern: `.+`
 Required: No

  **FileSystemId**   <a name="efs-Type-MountTargetDescription-FileSystemId"></a>